Do I need permission to put up CCTV?

 Where can I point my cameras?

-If you have any questions regarding the installation of your CCTV units then feel free to contact us.
+If you have any questions regarding the above then feel free to contact us.

 Texecom are proud to work with Currant Live to protect the things people care about wherever located.
 Currant Live are an ambitious and professional company that work at the forefront of technology and we are glad that we have the technology, road map and shared values to support them and their customers.